blakcmeOW/linux-compilation/README.md

 # linux-compilation
 linux commands for personal use

-##File compression
+File compression
 Using gzip

 To compress a file:
-gzip -v sample-file.txt
+>$ gzip -v sample-file.txt

 Output:
-sample-file.gz
+>sample-file.gz